johndenverscar/johndenverscar.github.io/about.md

 ---

 I'm a software engineer with a background in Math.
-If you do ask me one of those questions I can't answer and I give you a bad answer, I'll probably write about it within a week.
+If you ask me one of those questions I can't answer and I give you a bad answer, I'll probably write about it within a week.
-I leave no stone un-stepped on and no crack unturned!

 Ask me about: